Droughts and famines in Russia and the Soviet Union

-Throughout Russian history famines, droughts and crop failures occurred on the territory of Russia, the Russian Empire and the USSR on more or less regular basis.
+Throughout the history of Russia and Soviet Union, famines, droughts and crop failures occurred on the territory of Russia, the Russian Empire and the Soviet Union on more or less regular basis.
 From the beginning of the 11th to the end of the 16th century, on the territory of Russia for every century there were 8 crop failures, which were repeated every 13 years, sometimes causing prolonged famine in a significant territory.
-The causes of famine were different, from natural (crop failures due to drought or disease) and economic and political crises; for example, the Great Famine of 1931–1933, colloquially called the Holodomor, the cause of which was, among other factors, the collectivization policy in the USSR, which affected the territory of the Volga region in Russia, Ukraine and Kazakhstan.
+The causes of famine were different, from natural (crop failures due to drought or disease) and economic and political crises; for example, the Soviet famine of 1930–1933, which includes the Holodomor, the cause of which was, among other factors, the collectivization policy in the USSR, which affected the territory of the Volga region in Russia, Ukraine and Kazakhstan.

 Pre-1900 droughts and famines

 The famine of 1601–1603 is believed to be Russia's worst in terms of the portion of the population affected, as it may have killed 2 million people (1/3 of the population).
 Other major famines include the Great Famine of 1315–17, which affected much of Europe, including part of Russia as well as the Baltic states.
 The Nikonian chronicle, written between 1127 and 1303, recorded no less than eleven famine years during that period.
 One of the most serious crises before 1900 was the famine of 1891–1892, which killed between 375,000 and 500,000 people, mainly due to famine-related diseases.
 Causes included a large autumn drought resulting in crop failures.
 Attempts by the government to alleviate the situation generally failed which may have contributed to a lack of faith in the Tsarist government and later political instability.
 In 1899, the Volga area, especially Samara, suffered starvation, typhus and scurvy, which depleted Red Cross aid.

 The Red Cross staff also reported to the Minister of Agriculture and the head of the Committee for the provision of medical care to the population Alexey Ermolov that he was unable to identify any deaths directly from starvation.The same position was expressed by Leo Tolstoy, who studied famines in Russia, and he stated that there was no "Indian famine" (i.e., death) in Russia either in 1892 or 1896.